cmpsaints/Project_2_C02_Footprint/README.md

 Some Notes:

 - Spent way too much time on the front-end.
 - Had trouble with the back-end of this.
-Back-end is not fully implemented
-- Used & using dummy values to test and present graphs
+Back-end is not fully implemented.
+Take a look at the code to see what was worked on.
+(Eventually used dummy values to test and present graphs.)
 - \*\* To view pages, open html files in /public.
 Html was used during development, because I was attempting for a single-page app.
 Eventually was to be refactored for Ejs for final push.
 But really there would not be much diff btwn Html & Ejs for this because it's a single-page app. \*\*